kenatiod/MUT/Understanding Machine Understanding.md

 Additionally, there are many challenges involved in translating insights from cognitive neuroscience into practical AI systems, such as the need for large amounts of training data, the difficulty of specifying appropriate objective functions, and the computational complexity of biologically-inspired architectures (Marcus, 2018).
 As such, while cognitive neuroscience can provide a valuable source of ideas and constraints for AI research, it is important to recognize that the development of artificial systems with human-like understanding will require a significant amount of additional research and engineering effort.

 Despite these challenges, the insights from cognitive neuroscience research on the distributed, context-sensitive, and embodied nature of understanding provide a promising foundation for the development of more flexible and adaptable AI systems.
 By incorporating these insights into the design of artificial neural networks, knowledge representation schemes, and learning algorithms, researchers may be able to create systems that can exhibit more human-like levels of understanding and cognitive flexibility.
-While there is still much work to be done, the convergence of cognitive neuroscience and artificial intelligence research offers an exciting opportunity to advance understanding of both biological and artificial cognition, and to create systems that can interact with the world in increasingly intelligent and adaptive ways.
+While there is still much work to be done, the convergence of cognitive neuroscience and Artificial Intelligence research offers an exciting opportunity to advance understanding of both biological and artificial cognition, and to create systems that can interact with the world in increasingly intelligent and adaptive ways.

 ### Appendix A1 References: